hfwang132/hfwang132.github.io/README.md

 ```

 On macOS or Linux, run `./preview-drafts.sh`.
 These commands enable Hugo drafts
-and explicitly load `hugo.private.toml`; regular Hugo builds and GitHub Actions
+and explicitly load `hugo.private.toml`; regular production builds continue to
-continue to read only `content/`.
-The test suite rejects `draft: true` files in
+read only `content/`.
+The test suite rejects `draft: true` files in `content/`
-`content/` to prevent an unpublished source file from being committed by
+to prevent an unpublished source file from being committed by mistake.
-mistake.

 When a draft is ready, move its complete page bundle from
 `private-content/posts/` to `content/posts/`, set `draft: false`, review it, and